Lambert-Nguyen/cosmo-management/docs/features/TASK_GROUPS.md

 ## Task Groups: Staff Assignment and Dashboard Permissions

-This document describes the Task Group capability added to AriStay for assigning staff/crew to departments and scoping dashboard permissions.
+This document describes the Task Group capability added to Cosmo for assigning staff/crew to departments and scoping dashboard permissions.

 ### Overview
 - Purpose: Segment staff into functional groups for visibility and permissions